 Bavarian kings.
 There were three objectives for this raid:

-1. SS guard barracks, residence of SS Chief Spahn, and main
+1. SS guard barracks, the residence of SS Chief Spahn, and main

 control center and administration headquarters.

-2. Eagle’s Nest on summit of Kehlstein, some 9,300 feet above sea
+2. Eagle’s Nest on the summit of Kehlstein, some 9,300 feet above sea

 3. Berghof chalet and adjacent buildings down at Obersalzberg.

-Total of 359 bombers were dispatched for this raid from three Bomber
+total of 359 bombers was dispatched for this raid from three Bomber

 aircraft from the 8th USAAF escorted them.